sbennett1990/mk-mono-template/readme.md

 This is the README file for the make "include" files for Mono/C# programs built on OpenBSD.
+These makefiles use the **csc** compiler that is included as part of the Mono package; they do not currently utilize **msbuild** or **xbuild**.
 The files can be copied into specific directories, and are, by convention, named with the suffix ".mk".

 ## Caveats

 These makefiles only work with BSD make because they depend on BSD extensions.
 Additionally, they have only been tested on OpenBSD because that's what I use.

 ## Makefiles